 There’s nothing like a nightcap to help win sleep over to your side, right?
 Wrong.

-It might seem like the perfect solution, but be warned – it doesn’t work that well, your sleep will be shorter and low-quality.
+It might seem like the perfect solution, but be warned – it doesn’t work the way you think it might.
+Sure, it might help you fall asleep, but your sleep will be shorter and low-quality.
+All in all, the results will be far more negative than positive.
 You’ll also get dehydrated and wake up with dry mouth (Maybe a headache too).

 Instead, choose water.
 Stay hydrated and keep that body in check.
 Obviously getting up to use the toilet every half hour is not ideal, so don’t overdo it.